Skip to main content

 • BSD - A family of permissive free software licenses, imposing minimal restrictions on the use and distribution of covered software

-• Apache - A permissive free software license written by the Apache Software Foundation (ASF)
+• Apache - A permissive free software license written by the Apache Software Foundation (ASF), allowing users to use, distribute, and modify software without concern for royalties

-• GPL - A series of widely used free software licenses that guarantee end users the four freedoms to run, study, share, and modify the software
+• GPL - A series of widely used free software licenses, or copyleft licenses, that guarantee end users the freedom to run, study, share, and modify the software

 • Source Repositories